rstudio/rsconnect-jupyter/docs/docs/usage.md

  **Upload TLS Certificate Bundle** to upload the bundle to Jupyter, which will verify your secure connection to RStudio Connect.
-1. If you cannot obtain the CA bundle, you can disable TLS verification completely by selecting the **Disable TLS Certificate Verification** checkbox.
+1. If you cannot obtain the CA bundle, you can disable TLS verification completely by selecting the **Disable TLS Certificate Verification** check box.
 Your connection to RStudio Connect will still be encrypted, but you will not be able to verify the identity of the RStudio Connect server.